-In the ‘90s and early 2000s, there were a lot of wrestlers who could make the claim that they had worked for ECW, WCW and WWE.
+In the ‘90s and early 2000s, there were a lot of wrestlers who could claim that they had worked for ECW, WCW, and WWE.
 Today, most of them are gone, most long retired and some no longer with us.
 Chris Jericho is still going strong.
-That wealth of experience, combined with time spent in Japan, Mexico, Germany and more makes Jericho completely unparalleled in today’s wrestling world.
+That wealth of experience, combined with time spent in Japan, Mexico, Germany, and more makes Jericho completely unparalleled in today’s wrestling world.
 What he has to offer a new promotion like AEW is something that goes beyond any measurable value.

 Both AEW and Jericho are saying that they don’t see them going live on cable TV weekly as a sign of them going to war with WWE but it is obvious that WWE doesn’t feel that way.
-Prior to AEW beginning their live weekly TV show on TNT, WWE will begin airing their NXT program live on USA, a move that many feel could hurt their brand but at the same time, places a major obstacle in the path of AEW.
+Before AEW begins their live weekly TV show on TNT, WWE will begin airing their NXT program live on USA, a move that many feels could hurt their brand but at the same time, places a major obstacle in the path of AEW.
 To their credit, AEW doesn’t seem concerned.
 They’re building their brand the way they want with their chosen first champion of their company: Chris Jericho.

 If AEW takes off the way fans such as myself want them to, Jericho’s already massive legacy gets another huge mile marker added to it by being the company’s first champion.
 Already the first man to hold the WWE and WCW titles at the same time, being the first AEW champion is something people could, in theory, be talking about for years to come.